Gabrielle rapidly intensifies into a Category 3 hurricane in the Atlantic, is staying away from land

 MIAMI — (AP) — Gabrielle strengthened into a major hurricane in the Atlantic Ocean on Monday but was forecast to remain away from land.

-The Miami-based National Hurricane Center said Gabrielle's maximum sustained winds increased to 120 mph (191 kph), making it a dangerous Category 3 hurricane.
+The Miami-based National Hurricane Center said Gabrielle's maximum sustained winds were 120 mph (191 kph), making it a dangerous Category 3 hurricane.

 Gabrielle had become a Category 1 hurricane on Sunday before it underwent intensification in warm Atlantic waters.
 The storm's path was taking it east of Bermuda.